 With all the new methods of digital marketing that are being presented to you, it’s hard to choose the right one.
 For starters, you don’t understand most of them.

 Before you make any investment decision, it is crucial to fully grasp the details to understand what you are getting yourself into.

-In this article, I will help you discuss the whole concept of media buying, including some tips to give you success with the method.
+The article helps you understand the entire concept of media buying, including some tips to give you success with the method.

 What is Media Buying?

-Media buying involves the negotiation process, and it starts after media planning (the process of purchasing a media buy).
+Media buying involves a negotiation process, and it starts after media planning (the process of purchasing a media space).